 - being overweight

-The best results will be achieved by seeking help from a physiotherapist/ continence advisor who will design an individual training programme especially suited to you.
-Pelvic floor exercises may also be useful for people on a bladder training programme.
+The best results will be achieved by seeking help from a pelvic health physiotherapist or continence advisor who will assess you individually and design a customised training programme ideally suited to you.

 The first step is to correctly identify the muscles:

 - Sit or lie down on a comfortable surface like your bed.

 - Relax your thighs, buttocks and tummy/puku muscles.
 Breathe normally, don’t hold your breath or change your breathing pattern